IN THIS ARTICLE

 To make sure you can safely take etravirine, tell your doctor if you have any liver disease, including hepatitis B or C.

-FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+FDA pregnancy category B. Tell your doctor if you are pregnant or plan to become pregnant during treatment.
 HIV can be passed to your baby if you are not properly treated during pregnancy.
 Take all of your HIV medicines as directed to control your infection.

 If you are pregnant, your name may be listed on a pregnancy registry.
 This is to track the outcome of the pregnancy and to evaluate any effects of etravirine on the baby.